Faculty Professional Development Resources

 Are you a faculty member who would like someone to observe you teach a class (or two or more), evaluate your teaching performance, and provide constructive feedback (and, possibly, assistance with your teaching skills)?
 Or maybe you would simply like documentation of your teaching abilities, including a report that you can share in your contract renew, promotion, and/or tenure dossier?

-Contact VCAA Ken Hon to arrange for a meeting to discuss your teaching observation and evaluation options.
+Contact your Dean, Division, or Department Chair to arrange for a meeting to discuss your teaching observation and evaluation options.

 Promotion, Tenure, Contract Renewal Dossier Creation Support